zaitsev85/message-from-space/source/message13.rst

   * 1110: 12-bit number [i.e. 1-4095]
   * ...

 * The remaining bits, i.e. (n + 3)..(n + 3 + 4*n - 1), determine the number itself, in most-significant-bit first binary notation.
-Using the examples from message 13:
+Using the examples from this message:

   * 0001: 1
   * 00010000: 16